Rob Mariano

 Robert Carlo Mariano (born December 25, 1975), known by the nickname Boston Rob, is an American television personality, known for appearing in the CBS reality show Survivor.
-He placed tenth in the show's fourth season Survivor: Marquesas, finished as the runner-up to his eventual wife Amber Brkich in the show's eighth season Survivor: All-Stars, came in 13th place in the show's 20th season Survivor: Heroes vs. Villains, and won the show's 22nd season Survivor: Redemption Island.
-He returned for the show's 39th season Survivor: Island of the Idols as a mentor for the new players alongside Sandra Diaz-Twine.
-He competed for a 5th time, coming in 17th place in the show's 40th season Survivor: Winners at War.
-Mariano is the first contestant to compete on Survivor five times.
+He placed 10th in the show's fourth season Survivor: Marquesas, finished as the runner-up to his eventual wife Amber Brkich in the show's eighth season Survivor: All-Stars, came in 13th place in the show's 20th season Survivor: Heroes vs. Villains, and won the show's 22nd season Survivor: Redemption Island.
+Mariano returned for the show's 39th season Survivor: Island of the Idols as a mentor for the new players alongside Sandra Diaz-Twine.
+He competed for a fifth time, coming in 17th place in the show's 40th season Survivor: Winners at War.
+Mariano is the first person to compete on Survivor five times.

-He also competed on other reality shows, including on The Amazing Race twice alongside his wife (The Amazing Race 7 and The Amazing Race 11: All-Stars), as well as Deal or No Deal Island and The Traitors 3.
+Mariano also competed on other reality shows, including on The Amazing Race twice alongside his wife (The Amazing Race 7 and The Amazing Race 11: All-Stars), as well as Deal or No Deal Island and The Traitors season 3.

-Personal life
+Early life

-Mariano was born and raised in Hyde Park, Boston, Massachusetts, until his family relocated to Canton, Massachusetts when he was twelve.
+Robert Carlo Mariano was born on December 25, 1975, and raised in Hyde Park, Boston, Massachusetts.
 He is of Italian descent.
 Mariano graduated from Xaverian Brothers High School in 1994, where he played golf and hockey.
-In 1999, Mariano graduated with a Bachelor of Arts degree in psychology from Boston University.
-He made the BU hockey team in 1995 as a freshman, but declined to play for coach Jack Parker after he was told that he would not receive much ice time.
-At the time Mariano first played Survivor in 2001, he was 25 years old and continuing to coach the hockey team.
+Five years later, Mariano graduated with a Bachelor of Arts degree in psychology from Boston University.
+He made the school's hockey team in 1995 as a freshman, but declined to play for coach Jack Parker after he was told that he would not receive much ice time.
+Mariano first played on Survivor in 2001 at age 25, and continued to coach the hockey team.